tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 - Interop with libraries built by ActionScript compiler (ASC)
 - Debugger for Visual Studio 2008

 In Jan 2009 the project was closed.
-Active development was stopped.
-Flash Viewer for Active Reports was born and released.
+Actually active development was stopped but it was still used to compile Flash Viewer for Active Reports.
+And it was released that year.

 I've joined [Data Dynamics Reports](https://www.componentsource.com/product/data-dynamics-reports) dev team to build Flash Viewer for our new reporting system.

+Funny fact.
+The compiler was used almost ten years without any fixes to build Flash Viewer until drop of its support.
+I know it had bugs, but it was enough for Flash Viewer.

 ## Going open source